What is the age of enrollment?

-- A greater ability to learn a third or more languages
+- A greater ability to learn a third language or more

 What are the benefits of Early Immersion?

 According to the Center of Applied Linguistics – Immersion is defined as a method of foreign language instruction in which the regular curriculum is taught through the medium of the language.
 It is important to note that a foreign language is the vehicle for the content instruction; it is not the subject of instruction.
 Chances of achieving full fluency are greatest when the child starts exposure to the second language as early as possible.
-At Lyceum Kennedy English, we offer a well-balanced bilingual immersion program where the acquisition of French is done without difficulty.
-After year (more or less), students are able to express themselves in French, especially being surrounded by a community of French native speakers.
+Our school offers a well-balanced bilingual immersion program where the acquisition of French is done without difficulty.
+After one year (more or less), students are able to express themselves in French, especially being surrounded by a community of French native speakers.
 At the same time, students develop their English language skills following the standards of the New York State English Language Arts curriculum.
 Even though students have less English instruction time than in a monolingual school, you will notice that they will transfer their reading skills from French to English.